How to Dissolve a Corporation in California?

 Who is Entitled to Dissolve a Corporation?

-In general, the voluntary dissolution may be initiated by:
+In general, someone may initiate voluntary dissolution by:

 Shareholders may dissolve their corporation for a variety of reasons.
 In this regard, they are not accountable to anyone else.
-The decision to wind up and dissolve the corporation should be made by the vote of shareholders holding shares representing 50% or more of the voting power unless a higher threshold is prescribed for by the articles of incorporation.
+Shareholders holding shares representing 50% or more of the voting power should vote to wind up and dissolve the corporation, unless the articles of incorporation prescribe a higher threshold.
 Whereas, the board of directors may approve to wind up and dissolve a corporation which comes within one of the following descriptions:

 What are the Next Steps for Voluntary Dissolution?